Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Evaluation

-For each tool and assumption-requirement combination, Table~\ref{tab:resultsrq1} presents the percentage of failure-revealing runs (over \nruns runs).
-The table reports the results obtained by considering the assumption-requirement combination obtained by considering the value range $R$, and the one obtained by considering the value range $R^\prime$ (within round brackets).
-For example, for the AT1 requirement, \staliro returned a failure-revealing test case for $0 \%$ and $18 \%$ of the runs for the assumptions obtained from the value ranges $R$ and $R^\prime$.
+\textbf{Results:} For each tool and assumption-requirement combination, Table~\ref{tab:comparison} presents the percentage of failure-revealing runs (over \nruns runs) for \NAMEAUTOMATIC, \NAMEMANUAL, $\NAMESIMULINK_{avg}$ and $\NAMESIMULINK_{best}$.
+The table reports the results obtained by considering the assumptions with the value range $R$ and $R^\prime$.
+For example, for the AT1 requirement, \NAMEAUTOMATIC returned a failure-revealing test case for $0 \%$ and $18 \%$ of the runs for the assumptions obtained from the value ranges $R$ and $R^\prime$ respectively.